What is mica?

 Does mica from India make its way to The Netherlands?

 Yes.
 The chain begins with the extraction of mica in the mines of Jharkhand and Bihar.
-This mica is bought by intermediaries, resulting in the mixing of legal and illegal mica, and sold to processing companies.
+This mica is bought by intermediaries and resold to processing companies.
+From here, small amounts of legal mica comes into contact with a lot of illegally mined mica and is later mixed.
 These companies process the mica and sell it to companies who use it as an additive to paint and cosmetics, for example, such as Akzo Nobel, HEMA and Ahold.

 Would you like to learn more about child labour in mica mines, download our reports.